 The Program Social Media Fellows are PhD students who work within their respective departments on digital scholarly projects, design websites for special initiatives, and explore ways for faculty and students in departments to share their academic work through new social media tools.
 Their reflections on this work can be found on their blog, Social Mediums.

 At the New Media Lab, Graduate Center doctoral students and faculty members from a range of academic disciplines are given the opportunity to work in an interdisciplinary environment.
 They collaborative with NML staff, with each other, and with their advisers to use technology to develop innovative websites and tools in the digital humanities, sciences, and social sciences.
-Check out current and past projects.
-The full list of New Media Lab awards available for Graduate Center students can be found here.
+To learn more, check out current and past projects, and view the full list of New Media Lab awards available for Graduate Center students.